MuilaerteJunior/Training/netcore/DesignPatterns/readme.md

 * ## Creational
+  * Creational patterns separate a system from how its objects are created, composed, and represented.
     ### Singleton Approaches
         1. Using a simple field with an object reference and checking if is null
         2. Instantiating the object reference in its declaration